 Confirmation Confirmation represents a public affirmation of personal faith.
 In the Episcopal tradition, Confirmation is always performed by a bishop as a way to acknowledge “apostolic succession”— that is, the presence of bishops guiding the church from the earliest days, centuries ago.
 Those joining the Episcopal Church from other Christian traditions are encouraged to participate in our “Episcopal 101” class and be “Received” by the bishop during the bishop’s visitation.

 The Celebration and Blessing of Marriage– The Sacrament of Marriage (Holy Matrimony) is a solemn public covenant between two people in the presence of God.
-At Christ Church at least one of the parties is expected to be a baptized/confirmed member and/or the son/daughter or grandson/granddaughter of a baptized member in good standing.
+At Christ Church at least one of the parties is expected to be a current baptized member or the child or grandchild of a current baptized member in good standing.
 Premarital counseling with a member of our clergy is required of all couples who wish to be married in Christ Church.

 Ministry to the Sick– In case of illness or injury, members are asked to notify the church office.
 Clergy and Lay Eucharistic Ministers set a time to visit and/or bring Holy Communion as appropriate.